LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

          c.
 Click **Load balancer**.

          d.
-Ensure a Load Balancer has been created for your service.
+Ensure a Load Balancer has been created for your service in your workshop compartment.

       2. Check Load Balancer quota (if a Load Balancer was not created, you may have reached the quota limit):